 We provide fuel cell modules for public transit systems, including buses and light rail, and for commercial trucks.
-For fuel cell electric vehicles that are used as fuel cell buses, fuel cell commercial trucks and light rail systems rely on centralized fueling depots that simplify the hydrogen infrastructure requirements and are typically government-subsidized, thus enabling the purchase of pre-commercial fleets.
+Fuel cell electric vehicles in these applications rely on centralized fueling depots that simplify the hydrogen infrastructure requirements and are typically government-subsidized, thus enabling the purchase of pre-commercial fleets.

-We design and manufacture the FCveloCity® fuel cell module platform, which in various forms is capable of delivering 30 kW to 200 kW of power for use in the Heavy-Duty Motive market.
-We supply the fuel cell modules to hybrid drive, bus and light rail manufacturer customers that deliver zero-emission fuel cell-powered vehicles to transit operators around the world.
-The demand for zero-emission mass transit systems is driven in many jurisdictions by the requirement to reduce greenhouse gases and other harmful emissions that are impacting urban areas.
+We design and manufacture the fuel cell module products capable of delivering 30 kW to 200 kW of power for use in the Heavy-Duty Motive market.
+We supply the fuel cell modules to hybrid drive, bus, truck, light rail and marine propulsion system OEMs and integrators that deliver zero-emission fuel cell-powered vehicles to fleet operators.
+The demand for zero-emission vehicles is driven in many jurisdictions by the requirement to reduce greenhouse gases and other harmful emissions.